 I know that this is a silly question to ask highly sensitive people!
 Feeling Frazzled?
 Do you think about too many things at one time?
 Does your ability to concentrate and focus seem compromised?
 Are you easily overwhelmed?

 Many of us (myself included) would answer “yes” to these questions.
 Since highly sensitive people process and absorb more emotional and physical information than average, these feelings are very common.
 Left unchecked, they can become road blocks to a peaceful and productive life.

 Getting caught up in everyday activities distracts us from what’s really important in our lives.
 We clutter our brains with trivial things that interfere with our concentration and drain our energy.
 Can you relate to this?

 True concentration, on the other hand, is devoting your full attention to a specific task.
 I know from personal experience that this is easier said than done.
 As a deep-thinking highly sensitive person, my mind is always going in many different directions.
 This causes even more stress on my already overactive nervous system.

 Below are some tips to break the pattern of frazzled thinking.

 - Work with your biological clock.
 What is the best time of day for you to concentrate?
 When do you have the most energy?
+My best time is early in the morning.
 Whenever possible, use this “optimal” time to work on tasks that are important or require deep concentration.
 Save the mundane activities for the time of day when your energy level is lower.

 - Be aware of what distracts you.
 Make a list.
 In order to fix a problem, you must first be aware of it.
 Once you know your distractions, reduce or eliminate them whenever possible.